lamantin37/APJ2_SmartCalc_v3.0_Desktop_Java-1/README.md

 > Thank you.
 I see you all did well.
 That's great, even though the algorithms predicted it from the beginning.
 Please set up a secure connection to the server specified in the following message and connect to the specified chat room.
 There we will be able to talk freely and calmly.
 I also have some special information for Thomas and John regarding your friend, Seb.
 I will expect you in the chat room!

 💡 [Tap here](https://forms.yandex.ru/cloud/6418259f73cee70c7447898c/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.